 The pager numbers must be assigned as special lines with no physical hardware locations.
 The line number assignments should match those assigned in the Motorola Tone Paging equipment.
+The line numbers should be unique in the last four digits.

-A pager number can be assigned to have all of the "Meet-Me" Page capability but not send a message over the RS232 circuit.
+A pager number can be assigned to have all of the "Meet-Me" Page capability but not send a message over the RS-232C circuit.
 This can be useful for doing localized loudspeaker paging.